Musical Theatre Institute for Teens

 Two weeks of skill building for youth ages 13-19 culminating in a public showcase

 A great way to start the summer, the Performance Intensive offers acting, auditioning and (optional) musical theatre training culminating in a public performance of scenes, songs and monologues to 13-19 year-olds who want to take their skills to the next level!
-All students receive daily training in improvisation and scene study as well as an extended auditioning workshop that will focus on either monologues or musical theatre songs (students can choose musical or non-musical track).
-This program is directed by Theatre Lab Founder and Co-Executive Director Buzz Mauro with supplemental teaching by popular instructor J.J.
-Johnson.
+Each day students receive training in improvisation and scene study as well as an extended auditioning workshop in which they can focus on either monologues or musical theatre songs.
+This program is directed by Theatre Lab Founder and Co-Executive Director Buzz Mauro with supplemental teaching by award-winning actor MaryBeth Wise.

 Application and Admission